 Elizabeth Wainstein questions whether Saidie was even the technical owner of the painting, since according to the Bernheim-Jeune gallery’s records it was sold to Herbert L. May, not his wife.
 This seems shaky to me.
 The Mays had been separated for two years in 1926 when Herbert bought the painting.
 They got divorced in 1927.
 Paysage was in Saidie’s hands ten years later when she loaned it to the Baltimore Museum of Art, so unless we’re to assume she stole it from her estranged husband, she probably got it in the divorce.

-I’m afraid “Renoir girl,” the lady who made the score of the century while flea marketing, is probably the last on the list of potential legitimate owners.
-She’s entirely innocent of any wrong-doing, but finders keepers doesn’t apply with stolen goods.
+I’m afraid “Renoir girl,” the lady who purportedly made the score of the century while flea marketing, is probably the last on the list of potential legitimate owners.
+She may be entirely innocent of any wrong-doing, but finders keepers doesn’t apply with stolen goods.
 Whoever legally owned it last — May estate, museum or insurer — probably owns it now.